- Can I get car finance if I’m on benefits?

-- If you have been declared bankrupt
+- If you’ve been declared bankrupt

-- You claim benefits
+- You’re claiming benefits

-- You’re on low income
+- You have a low income

 - You’re a student

 - You know you have a poor credit score